Calibration of Spatio-Temporal Forecasts from Citizen Science Urban Air Pollution Data with Sparse Recurrent Neural Networks: Introduction

 To reduce the computational burden for both forecasting and uncertainty quantification, a modification of the RNN predicated on the use of stochastic networks is proposed.
-This \textit{Echo-State Network} (ESN, \cite{jae01}) can be regarded as a hierarchical model with a spike and slab prior from a statistical perspective.
+This \textit{Echo-State Network} (ESN, \cite{jae01}) still retains some fundamental properties of the RNN such as the ability to approximate an arbitrarily complex function \citep{har20,gon21}, and can be regarded as a hierarchical Bayesian model with a spike and slab prior from a statistical perspective.
 The advantage of a hierarchical sparse approach compared to traditional RNNs is two-fold: 1) sparse matrices allows for fast sparse linear algebra inference and 2) the parametric space is considerably smaller than all the entries of the weight matrices in standard RNNs.
 While ESNs have been previously used for forecasting air pollution \citep{xu19}, as well as hospitalizations from degraded air quality \citep{Arau20}, these works did not focus on quantifying the prediction uncertainty and were used on a single sampling site.
 In a series of recent works \citep{mcd17,mcd18,mcd19}, ESNs were used to forecast nonlinear spatio-temporal fields and the authors proposed the use of an ensemble of forecasts to quantify the uncertainty, but their approach was focused on short-term forecasting without calibration, and did not account for a natural expansion of the uncertainty through time expected in long-range forecasting.
 Besides the marginal forecasts, in many applications such as monitoring urban air pollution, it is of interest to characterize the spatial dependence as one might want to account for uncertainty of (local) spatial averages or differences.
 In cases of large spatial fields, a full analysis could prohibitively increase the computational burden of the ESN.
 In this case, the use of dimension reduction methods for spatial data in conjunction with ESNs was proposed in a series of recent works \citep{mcd18, mcd19,huang2021}.
 When the number of sampling sites is however small and spatial interpolation is of interest (as in our application with monitoring stations), an explicit characterization of the spatial dependence is necessary.